craftcms/docs/docs/4.x/element-queries.md

 ::: warning
 Exercise caution when using these methods directly—some will completely overwrite the existing query conditions and cause unpredictable results.

+Specific [element type queries](#element-types) and [custom field methods](#querying-with-custom-fields) often provide a more approachable and reliable API for working with the database.
 :::

 - [where()](yii2:yii\db\QueryTrait::where())